 * U.S. yield curve flattest in decades on clouded outlook

-NEW YORK, Nov 8 (Reuters) - Increasing concern that U.S. Republicans' plans to cut corporate taxes may not win congressional approval as early as expected weighed on American stock indexes on Wednesday, overshadowing strong economic data in Asia that sent the MSCI All World Index to a record high.
+NEW YORK, Nov 8 (Reuters) - Increasing concern that U.S. Republicans' plan to cut corporate taxes may not win congressional approval as early as expected helped push major American stock indexes lower on Wednesday, overshadowing strong economic data in Asia that sent the MSCI All World Index to a record high.

 The dollar edged lower against a basket of currencies , while European shares dipped, led by a broad decline in bank stocks.